How do I know if I’m ready to marry?

 Is it necessary to feel “chemistry” between us for this to be the right person to marry?

-In the good sense, chemistry means you feel a strong physical attraction to the other and want to continually become closer.
-You feel happy in his or her presence and want to smile.
+In the good sense, chemistry means you feel a strong physical and emotional attraction to the other person and want to become closer to him or her.
+You feel happy in his or her presence and enjoy your time together.
+This sense of unity and joy at the other’s presence can be a great foundation for a happy marriage.

-Infatuation means you are consumed with thinking of the other person to the point of doing silly or risky actions to be together.
+In contrast, infatuation means you are consumed with thinking of the other person to the point of doing silly or risky actions to be together.
 You are blind to the faults of the other and consumed with being noticed by him or her.
 Your need to be liked is so strong that you are willing to give up your own personality or morals for the other’s affection.
 Often infatuation is an unequal relationship between the object of adulation and the infatuated person.
+If this describes your relationship, you may want to step back and reevaluate.

 Doesn’t living together before marriage prevent me from marrying the wrong person and thus getting divorced later on?